ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2020-12-09-[DL]-Notes-Math-DL-1.md

 ---
 layout: post
-title: "[DL] My Notes on "The mathematical building blocks of neural networks" (Part-1)"
+title: "[DL] My Notes on the mathematical building blocks of neural networks (Part-1)"
 tags: ["Deep Learning","Keras","Python"]
 comments: true
 ---

 In this blogpost, I cover my notes on chapter-2 of the book **"Deep learning using python", by François Chollet, Manning Publications Co., Second Edition, 2020**.
 The author of this book is creator and main contributor for the widely used Python based deep learning library namely **Keras**.
 This book is updated and provides an intuitive as well as  practical approach towards deep learning.
 I recommend readers to read the first chapter of this book to get an overall idea about `deep learning` area.

 ## TOC